wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 You can use multiple methods to ingest data into wis2box and start publishing notifications to WIS2.

-Previously you used the `wis2box data ingest` command from within the **wis2box-management** container, which requires the data to be available on the wis2box-instance.
+Previously you used the `wis2box data ingest` command from within the **wis2box-management** container, which requires the data to be available on the wis2box instance.

 Another method for manually ingesting data is to use the `MinIO` admin interface to upload a file into the `wis2box-incoming` bucket.